How to Make Grape Juice

 How to use grape juice?

-Along with enjoying the homemade grape juice as a refreshing drink (either as is or diluted with water, coconut water, or sparkling water), you could also use it to make all-natural popsicles, turn it into grape jelly (jam), add to grape cocktails, and more!
+Along with enjoying the homemade grape juice as a refreshing drink (either as is or diluted with water, coconut water, or sparkling water), you could also use it to make fruit popsicles, turn it into grape jelly (jam), add to grape cocktails, and more!

 Can you water bath can grape juice?